Graphic Communication – A Level

 Graphic Communication transition pack – We have created a transition pack on our website to show you the kind of work that you will be doing at level 3 and to help you prepare for September.

 Unit 1 – Coursework

 For this unit students will provide a portfolio of work demonstrating a range of technical skills and techniques in a variety of media.
 Students will initially be encouraged to explore media/techniques such as inks, collage, observational and expressive drawing, mark making, printing, and digital manipulation in Adobe Photoshop and Illustrator.
 Initial practical explorations will lead on to more focused work where students will work on personally generated themes and topics.
 Students will also practically explore the work of other designers, to use as inspiration for their own work as well as developing critical thinking skills.
 Written work is also an integral part of the course.

 Students will practically respond to a broad starting point.
 Work completed will build on the individual strengths of the student, with more focused, practical skills and knowledge being extended from their previous portfolio work.

 Unit 3 – Coursework

 This is a unit with an extended written element in which students are expected to develop a personal investigation based on an idea, issue, concept or theme.
 The work should be linked to the work of other Graphic Designers/Illustrators and students generate their own work from a detailed, in depth study of a selected range of designers.
 This is linked to a 1000-3000 word written response to the work and ideas of the designers that the student has used for inspiration.
-The topic or theme for this unit is of personal choice and is based on strengths and interests experienced at AS level.
+The topic or theme for this unit is of personal choice and is based on strengths and interests experienced in the first year.

 Unit 4 – Externally Set Assignment